Electro707/Simple-LED-Matrix-Library/README.md

 You could also download this library directly as a ZIP file and install it in your Arduino.
 See [here](https://www.arduino.cc/en/Guide/Libraries#importing-a-zip-library) for a guide from Arduino's website.
 You could either download a release candidate (thru Github's release/tag manager) or the development/unstable branch directly from this repo's Develop branch.

-## To-Do
-- Create more examples
-- More internal documentation
-- Add ability to scroll a column-arrayed buffer from left to right

 ## Release

 All releases will be tagged and released, which such version will be available thru Arduino's Library Manager.